 Solar Panel Types

-in the past solar panels consisted of three main materials and were easily categorized :Monocrystaline, Polycrystaline and Thin film technology
+in the past solar panels consisted of three main materials and were easily categorized: Monocrystalline, Polycrystalline, and Thin film technology

-With further advances manufacturers have been able incorporate multiple technology types to take advantage of the best properties each have to offer.
+With further advances, manufacturers have been able to incorporate multiple technology types to take advantage of the best properties each has to offer.

 At the pointy end of these advances is each brands flagship range

 One example of this is the REC Alpha series.
-It uses all three technologies as well as other innovations to maximise production while minimising degradation in all weather types.
+It uses all three technologies as well as other innovations to maximize production while minimizing degradation in all weather types.

-below is a overview of the three main origional solar cell technologies
+below is an overview of the three main original solar cell technologies

 Thin Film Technology